Credentialing / Profile Reporting Requirements

 months.
 Our credentialing program helps us maintain and improve the quality of care and services delivered to our members.
 Our credentialing standards are fully compliant with and go beyond the National Committee for Quality Assurance (NCQA) and CMS requirements.
 We have a thorough, written credentialing program, outlined in our Credentialing Plan on UHCprovider.com/join.
 We review and revise our credentialing program at least every two years, or as NCQA, state or federal requirements change.

-When we delegate contracted organizations to perform credentialing activities, they must meet our standards as outlined in this guide, the Credentialing and Recredentialing Plan and the delegation agreement.
+When we contract with a delegate to carry out credentialing activities, they must meet our standards as outlined in:

-Participating physicians and health care professionals are responsible for verifying their clinical staff have applicable licenses and other credentials.
+As a participating care provider, you are responsible for verifying your clinical staff have applicable licenses and other credentials.

 Network Care Providers and Business Needs

-• The care provider’s professional credentials and qualification
+- The care provider’s professional credentials and qualifications.

 Our credentialing criteria, standards and requirements do not limit our discretion in any way or create rights on the part of care providers who seek to provide health care services to our members.
 We retain the right to approve, suspend and terminate individual care providers and sites in situations where we have delegated credentialing decision-making.

 Our staff treats information obtained in the credentialing process as confidential.
-We (and our delegates) maintain mechanisms to properly limit review of confidential credentialing information.
-We contractually require Delegated Entities to maintain the confidentiality of credentialing information.
-Credentialing staff or representatives must not disclose confidential care provider credentialing and recredentialing information to any persons or entity except with the express written permission of the care provider or as otherwise permitted or required by law.
+We and our delegates maintain mechanisms to properly limit review of confidential credentialing information.
+Our contracts require Delegated Entities to maintain the confidentiality of credentialing information.
+Credentialing staff or representatives will not disclose confidential care provider credentialing information to any persons or entity except with the express written permission of the care provider or as otherwise permitted or required by law.